emilioece/mlex/torch/notes.md

 ## Preparing your data for training with DataLoaders
 The `Dataset` retrieves our dataset's features and labels one sample at a time

-While trianingn a model, we want to pass minibatches of data and reshuffle the data at every epoch to reduce the model overfitting and use Python's `multiprocessing` to speed up data retrieval.
+While training a model, we want to pass minibatches of data and reshuffle the data at every epoch to reduce the model overfitting and use Python's `multiprocessing` to speed up data retrieval.

 For this  reason, `DataLoader` is an iterable that abstracts this complexity for us in an easy API.